sfowles/Arc-DuckDuckGo-Links/README.md

-# Custom DuckDuckGo search results in Arc browser
+# Custom DuckDuckGo search links in Arc browser

 This is a Boost for [Arc Browser](https://arc.net/) that lets you add custom links to the search results in DuckDuckGo.